Rules of Wigan Amateur Swimming Club (“the Club”)

 13.1 The Committee shall have power to make, repeal and amend such by-laws as they may from time to time consider necessary for the well being of the Club which by-laws, repeals and amendments shall have effect until set aside by the Committee or at a General Meeting.

 14.1 All moneys payable to the Club shall be received by the Treasurer and deposited in a bank account in the name of the Club.
-No sum shall be drawn from that account except by cheque signed by two of the three signatories who shall be the Chairman, Secretary and Treasurer.
-Any monies not required for immediate use may be invested as the Committeein its discreti on think fit.
+No sum shall be drawn from that account except by cheque or by electronic means, telephone methods or online and sanctioned by one of the authorised individuals who shall be the Chairman, Secretary and Treasurer.
+Prior to any payments made from the account, the internal club process will be utilised, one of the other outlined committee members will be notified of the payment, the sum and the payee, (this will be a committee requirement, not a banking requirement).
+Any monies not required for immediate use may be invested as the Management Committee in its discretion think fit.

 14.2 The income and property of the Club shall be applied only in furtherance of the objects of the Club and no part thereof shall be paid by way of bonus, dividend or profit to any members of the Club, save as set out in Rule 17.3.